sanyaade-teachings/pippi/docs/01_intro.md

 To do the cut, `dsp.cut()` accepts three params: first, the string literal to cut from, next the offset in frames where the cut should start, and third the length of the cut in frames.

+### Summary

+Part of what pippi provides is a wrapper to working with python string literals.
+This is actually a very handy thing.
+That's just a small part of the library though.
+Next we'll talk about doing basic synthesis with pippi, and using some of its waveshape generators for both audio and control data.